-A. PURPOSE

-On February 14, 2007, the U.S. Department of Transportation published a final rule with regard to Metropolitan Transportation Planning in the Federal Register.
-Specifically, the proposed rulemaking addresses Federal Highway Administration 23 CFR Parts 450 and 500, and Federal Transit Administration 49 CFR Part 613.
-Subpart C-Metropolitan Transportation Planning and Programming calls upon MPOs, in conjunction with the state and operators of publicly owned transit, to develop Unified Planning Work Programs that meet the requirements of 23 CFR Part 420, and: (1) discuss the planning priorities facing the metropolitan area and describe the metropolitan transportation plan and transportation-related air quality planning activities anticipated within the next one- or two-year period, regardless of funding sources or agencies conducting activities, in sufficient detail to indicate who will perform the work, the schedule for completing the work, the products that will be produced, the proposed funding by activity/task, and a summary of the total amounts and sources of federal and matching funds; and (2) document planning activities to be performed with funds provided under Title 23 and Chapter 53 of Title 49 U.S.C.
-To effectively identify all work tasks, EPMPO prepares this UPWP with input from federal, state and local jurisdictions and transportation providers in the transportation planning region.
+A. PURPOSE - Since February 14, 2007 MPOs, in conjunction with the state and operators of publicly owned transit, have been required to develop Unified Planning Work Programs (UPWPs) that meet the requirements of 23 CFR Part 420, and:

+(1) discuss the planning priorities facing the metropolitan area and describe the metropolitan transportation plan and transportation-related air quality planning activities anticipated within the next one- or two-year period, regardless of funding sources or agencies conducting activities, in sufficient detail to indicate who will perform the work, the schedule for completing the work, the products that will be produced, the proposed funding by activity/task, and a summary of the total amounts and sources of federal and matching funds; and

+(2) document planning activities to be performed with funds provided under Title 23 and Chapter 53 of Title 49 U.S.C.
+To effectively identify all work tasks, EPMPO prepares this UPWP with input from federal, state, and local jurisdictions and transportation providers in the transportation planning region.